 - you’ve got ideological objections towards the denomination of nearby schools (however, these cannot encompass didactical or pedagogical objections);

-- your occupation requires you to live a wandering life without permanent place of residence .
+- your occupation requires you to live a wandering life without a permanent place of residence .

 When #2 is applicable to your circumstances, you can inform your city council administration as to the reason why you will not enlist your child in a school.
 This is only possible if your child wasn’t enlisted in the preceding year, or never has been enlisted before.

-When a parent is sent notice to remind them to register their child for school, the government does not explain all options regarding schooling your child with the result that many people send their child to school to see whether it fits with their ideological beliefs.
-However, in doing so they instantly forfeit their right to apply for homeschooling.
+But when a parent is sent notice to remind them to register their child for school, the government does not explain all options regarding schooling your child.
+With the result that many people send their child to school to see whether it fits with their ideological beliefs.
+However, in doing so, they instantly forfeit their right to ‘apply’ for homeschooling.
 According to European legislation (Convention for the Protection of Human Rights and Fundamental Freedoms), this part of the Dutch schooling law is discriminating and thus illegal.

 What happened to us

 And that’s where it went terribly wrong.
 We tried school.
-We enlisted our son when he was four years old (and thus before we were even required to send him to school).
-Our son started as a bright and happy kid but in less than five months he transformed into a sad and unmotivated little boy.
-And just as we suspected, that’s because school didn’t fit our way of life.
-So, we informed our city council of our ideological objections.
-And yes, our objections are predominantly didactic and pedagogical, because our outlook on didactics and pedagogy is inextricably part of our way of life.
+We enlisted our son when he was four years old (and thus he didn’t even reach the age of when we were even required to send him to school).
+Our son started as a bright and happy kid.
+But in less than five months, he deteriorated into an unmotivated, sad little boy.
+That’s a terrible thing to see happening to your child.
+Due to the unpleasant experiences our son told us he had, and -even so important- our suspicion this school didn’t fit our ideological believes after all, we informed our city council of our objections having our son enlisted.
+And yes, our objections were predominantly didactic and pedagogical, because our outlook on didactics and pedagogy is inextricably part of our way of life.

 A long, long legal battle followed.
 We went all the way to Supreme Court.
-Though several judges acknowledged our objections, the outcome was simple: we were not allowed to homeschool our son in spite of the fact that we’ve got ideological objections, because he attended school for a few months (this despite the fact that he had not reached the age for compulsory education at the time).
-The law dictates that’s the way it has to be.
-Sadly, it’s not about my son’s happiness.
-It’s not even about if he’ll lose his motivation to learn if he has to go back to school.
-It’s just that we.have.to.com.ply.
+Though several judges acknowledged our objections, the -legal- outcome was simple: we were not allowed to homeschool our son in spite of the fact that we’ve got ideological objections, because he attended school for a few months (this despite the fact that he had not reached the age for compulsory education at the time).
+The law dictates, that’s the way it is.
+Sadly, it’s not about our son’s happiness.
+It wasn’t even about he’d lose his motivation to learn if he had to go back to school.
+It’s just that we.had.to.com.ply.
 Case closed.